dexterestacion/NEC-3202-LAB-REPORT-2/README.md

 https://github.com/user-attachments/assets/5fc33f9f-1f2e-48b0-972a-834664cbb214

-the video shows that the DC signal is recovered when we vary the variable DC voltage knob, however, the scope's channel 2 is not configured in DC coupling, but its output whenever we vary the signal changes proportionally.
+The video shows that the DC signal is recovered when we vary the variable DC voltage knob, however, the scope's channel 2 is not configured in DC coupling, but its output whenever we vary the signal changes proportionally.

 https://github.com/user-attachments/assets/8b545b04-2221-4870-9c7b-3aee45ca5166

-comparing the output of the ZCD after filtering,
+comparison of the output of the ZCD(CH1) after filtering(CH2)

 ### Observations